ShinyaK0gami/Chrome-Memory-Limiter/README.md

-# 🛡️ RAM Guardian
+# 🛡️ Chrome Mermory Limiter

 **A modern, lightweight desktop application that strictly limits Google Chrome's memory footprint.**

-RAM Guardian acts as a strict "bouncer" for your system memory.
+Chrome Mermory Limiter acts as a strict "bouncer" for your system memory.
 Instead of blindly killing your active workflow, it allows you to allocate a hard Gigabyte (GB) limit specifically for Chrome.
-Once Chrome hits that limit, RAM Guardian intercepts and blocks any *new* tabs from opening until memory is freed up, ensuring your PC never crashes from browser memory leaks again.
+Once Chrome hits that limit, Chrome Mermory Limiter intercepts and blocks any *new* tabs from opening until memory is freed up, ensuring your PC never crashes from browser memory leaks again.

 ![Python](https://img.shields.io/badge/Python-3.8+-blue.svg)
 ![CustomTkinter](https://img.shields.io/badge/UI-CustomTkinter-success.svg)